-- If the course is a 500/600 level course, designated as mixed undergraduate/graduate courses, a student should complete the graduate-level requirements for the course to satisfy H-Option requirements.
+- If a course is a 500/600 level course, designated as mixed undergraduate/graduate courses, a student should complete the graduate-level requirements for the course to satisfy H-Option requirements.
 Graduate-level requirements should be clearly outlined in the course syllabus, per UofSC policy, and the student should provide a copy of the syllabus with the H-Option application.

 - The H-Option is not available to freshmen and H-Options are not available for courses regularly offered by the Honors College, for 100-level courses, or for summer courses.

 - A student will be limited to no more than three H-Option courses in his or her undergraduate career, and usually no more than one in a semester.
 In unusual circumstances, however, a student can petition to complete additional H-options by obtaining a waiver from the Honors College dean.
 A student wishing to obtain a waiver should first discuss this option with his or her Honors College advisor.